n0ise/hm/plugins/ooohboi-steroids-for-elementor/readme.txt

 = What is new? =

+Glider is now completely renewed!
 More options to your Elementor Kit (Site Settings)

 == Installation ==